Ian Davidson (Scottish politician)

 Ian Graham Davidson (born 8 September 1950) is a Scottish politician who served as chair of the Scottish Affairs Select Committee from 2010 to 2015.
 A member of the Scottish Labour Party and Co-operative Party, he was Member of Parliament (MP) for Glasgow South West, formerly Glasgow Pollok, from 1992 to 2015.

 Davidson previously worked as a Community Service Manager and for Janey Buchan when she was a Member of the European Parliament.
 In 2017 and 2019, he was Scottish Labour's parliamentary candidate in Berwickshire, Roxburgh and Selkirk.
+In May 2026, whilst not a party member, he became an advisor to Reform UK Scotland.